 Where to get help

-The Department for Employment and Learning's Employment Agency Inspectorate (EAI) investigates complaints about employment agencies or businesses.
+The Employment Agency Inspectorate (EAI) investigates complaints about employment agencies or businesses.
 It is responsible for the regulation of agencies and businesses in Northern Ireland through enforcement of legislation governing their conduct.
 They have powers to prosecute or apply to prohibit non-compliant agencies and businesses.

 If you have a problem with an employment agency, you can contact the EAI or use the form at the link below to make a complaint.